nathanbuchar/node-cipher/README.md

 Why use it?
 -----------

-As an individual, you may desire to share a personal repository publicly on GitHub or BitBucket, but some config files or environment variables contain sensitive information like API keys and passwords.
+As an individual, you may desire to publicly share a personal repository on GitHub or BitBucket, but some config files or exposed environment variables within your project may contain sensitive information like API keys and passwords.
 Instead of removing this file from source control entirely, you could instead scramble the contents of the file using `node-cipher` and commit the encrypted file.
-This way, you only have to decrypt the file when you clone the repository, instead of having to re-write the file from scratch.
+This way, you need only decrypt the file when you clone the repository, instead of having to re-write the file from scratch if you need to make a clone and don't have the original file.

-This is also applicable in team settings; Even if a repository is private, enhanced security for sensitive files may still be desired.
-Simply disclose the encryption information with your team members, and they can decrypt the necessary files when they clone the repository.
+This is also applicable in a team setting; Even if a repository is private, enhanced security for sensitive information may still be desired.
+Simply disclose the encryption information with your team members once, and they can decrypt the necessary files when they clone the repository or in the future if the files are modified.
 If any changes are made to these files, simply re-encrypt and commit the changes.
+Without `node-cipher`, any time a modification is made, all team members would need to be notified of the change so that they could make the appropriate adjustments.

 Just remember to add the unencrypted file to `.gitignore`!